FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/select-vs-ifelse.md

 Writing code with Fully Homomorphic Encryption (FHE) introduces a fundamental shift in how we handle conditionals or branches in our code.
 As you already know, with FHE, we're operating on encrypted data.
 This means we can't use typical `if...else` branching structures, because we don't have visibility into the actual values we're comparing.

-Instead, use the `select` function which works like a ternary operator (`?:`) but for encrypted values.
+Instead, use the `select` function which works like a ternary operator (`condition ? "yes" : "no"`) but for encrypted values.

 ## Quick Example